jessiepelosi/hipergator_intro/Arabidopsis_genome/Arabidopsis_genome_tut.md

 ILLUMINACLIP:TruSeq2-PE.fa:2:30:10 ILLUMINACLIP:TruSeq3-PE.fa:2:30:10 HEADCROP:5 SLIDINGWINDOW:4:20 MINLEN:36
 ```

-Let's break down what each of these arguments mean (**May move some of this explanation above depending on what you plan to say about the FastQC output!**):
+Let's break down what each of these arguments mean:
 * <b>PE</b>: Run `Trimmomatic` for paired-end sequences
 * <b>phred</b>: A [phred score](https://en.wikipedia.org/wiki/Phred_quality_score) estimates the quality of the read on a logarithmic scale.
 We specified a minimum phred score of 33, which translates to about a 1 in 2000 chance of a base call in the read being wrong.
 Standard values for minimum phred scores usually range between 30 and 35.
 * <b>unpaired output files</b>: Sometimes `Trimmomatic` will toss out a one read in a pair but not the other.
 The remaining read becomes unpaired, but can still be used in subsequent analyses, so it outputs them in unpaired read files.